 With some quick thinking they dashed off a letter to the State Department, signed by the Mayor and the full City Council.
 If the US government would send some foreign aid to fix the water, Kinney would happily secede – even declare war if necessary, as long as they could “surrender real quick.”
 After all, these people had jobs to get to.

-The letter was sent to Secretary of State Cyrus Vance, but war never broke out and the 12 square blocks of the city of Kinney remained in the Union.
+The letter was sent to Secretary of State Cyrus Vance, but war never broke out, and the 12 square blocks of the city of Kinney remained in the Union.
 They did get some “foreign aid”, from a local pizza mogul named Jeno Paulucci who liked their spunk.
-He sent Kinney 10 cases of frozen pizza and a 1974 Ford LTD, brown with 50,000 miles on it.
-It wasn’t quite like a water-well and pipes, but at least Kinney had a new squad car, and plenty of tomato pie to go around.
+He sent Kinney 10 cases of frozen pizza and a 1974 Ford LTD, brown, with 50,000 miles on it.
+It wasn’t a water-well and pipes, but at least Kinney had a new squad car, and plenty of tomato pie to go around.

 In a weird way the secession “threat” may have paid off.
 Within a year Kinney got its funding, and it celebrated the radical secession move for years, culminating with a weekend of 30th anniversary special events in 2007.
 Former Mayor Mary Anderson was there, Grand Marshall of the parade at 92, and there were fireworks and libations from Liquid Larry’s, new owner of the old Mary’s Bar.
 It appears there was plenty of water, both the regular and the fire kind, to go around.

 Kinney is 50 miles northeast of Grand Rapids.
 Main Street, the site of both Town Hall and Liquid Larry's, is along Highway 25, about a mile and a half heading north off of MN Rt-169.

 Follow us on Twitter to get the latest on the world's hidden wonders.